What Mortgage Can You Get For £400 – £500 a Month?

 Mortgage type

-Different mortgage types have different terms and conditions – such as interest rates, required deposit amounts and income source.
-For that reason, you may find that you have to borrow less with some types – perhaps as you are only offered a higher, more expensive rate or a shorter term.
+Different mortgage types have different terms and conditions – such as interest rates, required deposit amounts and income sources.
+Therefore, you may have to borrow less with some types – perhaps as you are only offered a higher, more expensive rate or a shorter term.
 For example, buy-to-let mortgages typically attract higher interest rates than traditional repayment mortgages.

 You could also potentially borrow more if you’re spending £500 per month on an interest-only mortgage, as your repayments will only cover the interest element of the mortgage.